 Throughout my 4 year(ish) of blogging, I have learned a lot.
 The biggest thing I have learned is patience.
 It isn’t always about the numbers as it is the process.
 The more you learn in the first few months, the farther ahead you will be!
 If you are curious how to make money blogging, check out my tutorial right here!

-I wish you luck, but if you ever need assistance, contact me and I will either help or point you to someone who can!
+I wish you luck.
+If you ever need assistance, contact me and I will either help or point you to someone who can!

-Send me your new domains so I can follow along on your journey!
+Send me your new domains so I can follow along on your journey with a screenshot of your purchase to TheSavvySagittarius@gmail.com to get my Ultimate Monthly Blog Planner Worksheet sent to your e-mail!!!